 1. Hard Disk Drive

-These are your average spinning hard disk drives that connect to the SATA ports.
+Your average spinning hard disk drives connect to the SATA ports.

-These are large, slow, but very cheap.
+These are large and slow but very cheap.
 A good 2TB Seagate BarraCuda 7200 RPM hard disk drive can cost you about $55.
 Thus if you have a limited budget but want to maximize your storage capacity, then hard disk drives are still the way to go.

 Also Read: How many SATA ports do I have?